New Hartford, New York: Geography

-According to the United States Census Bureau, the town has a total area of 25.5 sqmi, of which 25.4 sqmi is land and 0.1 sqmi (0.39%) is water.
+According to the United States Census Bureau, the town has a total area of 25.5 sqmi, of which 25.4 sqmi is land and 0.1 sqmi (0.46%) is water.

 The eastern town line is formed by the boundaries of the towns of Litchfield and Frankfort in Herkimer County.

-New Hartford has become the retail mecca of Oneida County, offering multiple strip malls and an enclosed mall within the town and village limits.
-The retail includes; The Orchard, Consumer Square, New Hartford Shopping Center, Sangertown Square Mall, with additional free standing shops.

-Historic Places
+Historic places

 The following is listed on the National Register of Historic Places: